Lash Extension Safety and Aftercare Sourcing Archive for Quality Checks

 are lash extensions bad for your eyelashes

 “Are lash extensions bad for your eyelashes?”
 This is the #1 question new clients ask.
 The honest answer is: they can be, if applied incorrectly. 🚫 As shown in this diagram, using an extension that is too heavy for the natural lash creates chronic tension.
-This cuts off the follicle’s blood supply, leading to premature shedding and potential permanent damage (traction alopecia).
+This cuts off the follicle’s blood supply, leading to premature shedding and potential permanent damage (lash stress).
 Proper isolation and weight calculation are non-negotiable.
 LASHMAITRE prioritizes long-term lash health over temporary volume. #LashHealth #LashSafety #TractionAlopecia #LashEducation #LASHMAITRE

 3. Inventory Strategy: The Shift to Lightweight Fibers